 There are three levels of BRMT courses as well as specialty courses.
 These courses are open to anyone who would like to learn!

 What are primitive reflexes?
 How do they impact life?
-Learn more about the reflexes and how you can practice them with your child.
+Learn about the reflexes and how to practice them with your child.

 Anything is possible when you try hard, have patience, and believe in yourself.